ChideraDev/alx-system_engineering-devops/0x00-shell_basics/README.md

 delete files that end with ~
 made multiple directories
-command that lists all the files and directories of the current directory, separated by commas (,)
+command that lists all the files and directories of the current directory, separated by commas (,) magic file school.mgc that can be used with the command file to detect School data files.
+School data files always contain the string SCHOOL at offset 0.